ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

-Within RST files, heading titles are to use sentence case per `capitalization guidelines <https://developers.google.com/style/capitalization>`_ in the *Google Developer Documentation Style Guide*.
+Within RST files, heading titles are to use sentence case per `capitalization guidelines <https://developers.google.com/style/capitalization>`_ in the *Google developer documentation style guide*.
 The line that follows the heading title must have a string of characters that is the same length as the heading title.
 If the length of the characters under the heading title do not match the length of the heading title, Sphinx generates a warning.